Seagate/S3-Kinetic/README.KINETIC.md

    - kineticd

 ### X86
+This project depends on kinetic.
+Please, build the kinetic project for x86 first.
-If the directory "./lib" has x86 libraries (after compiling using method below), it is enough to type the following command in the main folder (`albany-minio`) if there is no change in kineticd:
+After that, just type the following command in the main folder (`albany-minio`):

-    make x86

-Otherwise use the following command (assuming that the current directory is albany-minio):

     make clean x86

-All the kineticd libraries will be automatically copied from the kineticd folder in the parent folder.
+This command will copy the kinetic libraries automatically and build S3-kinetic project.

-You could also specify a different folder from where the libraries should be copied:
+If you want to manually specify the kinetic folder from where to copy the libraries, follow these steps:
+    make clean
     ./cp_kinetic_libs.sh -a x86 -d <kineticd folder>
     make x86

 There will be an executable 's3kinetic.x86' generated and stored in directory './bin'.

 ### ARM
+This project depends on kinetic.
+Please, build the kinetic project for x86 first.
-If the directory "./lib" has ARM libraries (after compiling using method below), it is enough to type the following command in the main folder (`albany-minio`) if there is no change in kineticd:
+After that, just type the following command in the main folder (`albany-minio`):

-    make arm

-Otherwise use the following command (assuming that the current directory is albany-minio):

     make clean arm

-All the kineticd libraries will be automatically copied from the kineticd folder in the parent folder.
+This command will copy the kinetic libraries automatically and build S3-kinetic project.

-You could also specify a different folder from where the libraries should be copied:
+If you want to manually specify the kinetic folder from where to copy the libraries, follow these steps:
+    make clean
     ./cp_kinetic_libs.sh -a arm -d <kineticd folder>
     make arm

 There will be an executable 's3kinetic.arm' generated and stored in directory './bin'.